Owner's consent for applications including Council owned land

 - Change application

-For development applications to be properly processed, the owner of all land included in the development application must consent to the application being made.
-The Planning Act 2016 (the Act) makes it mandatory to consent to the making of the development application for the owner of the land to which a development application relates to.
+For applications under the Planning Act 2016 (the Act) to be properly processed, the owner of all land included in the application must consent to the application being made.
+The Act makes it mandatory to obtain owner’s consent to include the land in an application.
 In a development application context, owner's consent is required under the Act, in particular Chapter 3, Part 2, Division 2, Section 51.

 The owner of land, premises or place as defined in the Act, includes Council owned freehold land as well as land held in trust by Council.